Diagnostic Breast Care Center

-To schedule your annual screening mammogram at the Breast Care Center at Northern Nevada Medical Center, call 775-356-5800.
+To schedule your annual screening mammogram at the Diagnostic Breast Care Center at Northern Nevada Medical Center, call 775-356-5800.

 Screening and Diagnostic Services

-The Breast Care Center at Northern Nevada Medical Center offers a comprehensive slate of screening and diagnostic services.
+The Diagnostic Breast Care Center at Northern Nevada Medical Center offers a comprehensive slate of screening and diagnostic services.

 Northern Nevada Medical Center offers 3D mammography technology (also known as tomosynthesis), which produces a three-dimensional image of the breast tissue with approximately 300 images, thereby enabling the radiologist to scroll through multiple images.
 2D mammography, which typically provides four images, is also available.
 3D mammography helps radiologists better understand the breast tissue, identify cancers missed with 2D mammography, and reduce the need for follow-up screening because the physician can see the breast tissue more clearly.